nandorojo/swr-react-native/README.md

 ### 2. Custom usage

 If, for some reason, you don't want to replace your imports, you can use the `useSWRNativeRevalidate` hook.
+This allows you to de-couple the revalidation from the `useSWR` hook itself.

 This option exists in case `useSWR` makes some big changes to their API or something down the line.
+Or, maybe you're using React Native web, and not all screens are nested in a React Navigation stack, so you want to call this only in those places.

 ```ts
 import { useSWRNativeRevalidate } from '@nandorojo/swr-react-native'